 The American Kennel Club and our Washington, D.C.-based advocacy team continue to closely monitor...

-The AKC also has a number of serious concerns with the bill as introduced and does not support this measure.
-These concerns include:
+However, the AKC also has a number of serious concerns with the bill as introduced.
+Some of these concerns include:

-Definition of "breeding female" as an intact female dog aged 4 months or older.
-This definition is misleading because female dogs are not sufficiently mature at 4 months of age to be bred.
-Additionally, such a definition should not be necessary if a "high volume retail breeder" is to be based on sales, rather than the number of dogs owned.
+- Definition of "breeding female" as an intact female dog aged 4 months or older.
+Female dogs are not sufficiently mature at 4 months of age to be bred.

-Definition of "high volume retail breeder" as someone with "an ownership interest in or custody of one or more breeding female dogs."
-This definition is overly broad and does not take into account the tradition of co- and joint ownerships common among dog show participants, sporting dog trainers, hunting club members, and other hobbyists.
-Additionally, a reference to the number of dogs owned by a breeder is unnecessary and potentially misleading in legislation that does not limit ownership rights per se.
+- Definition of "high volume retail breeder" that is overly broad and does not take into account co- and joint ownerships.
+Additionally, a reference in this definition to the number of dogs owned by a breeder is unnecessary and potentially misleading.

-Current exercise language is overly vague and should be clarified to ensure that the daily exercise requirements do not preclude use of legitimate training or exercise equipment or other types of physical activity.
+- Exercise language should be clarified to ensure that the daily exercise requirements do not preclude training that involves other types of activity as well.